Murders of Bibaa Henry and Nicole Smallman: Perpetrator

-18-year-old Danyal Hussein (born 10 May 2002) was arrested on 1 July 2020 at his mother's home in Eltham, south-east London.
-Hussein, a student at Orpington College, had drawn up a handwritten contract, signed in his own blood, which states that he had made a pact with Lucifuge Rofocale, a demon mentioned in the Grand Grimoire, a historic black magic text, to murder six women every six months in return for financial reward including winning a lottery jackpot.
+18-year-old Danyal Hussein (born 10 May 2002), of Iraqi Kurdish heritage, was arrested on 1 July 2020 at his mother's home in Eltham, south-east London.
+He was a student at Orpington College and was diagnosed with autism.
+Hussein had drawn up a handwritten contract, signed in his own blood, which states that he had made a pact with Lucifuge Rofocale, a demon mentioned in the Grand Grimoire, a historic black magic text, to murder six women every six months in return for financial reward including winning a lottery jackpot.
 Another note contained an offer of blood sacrifice to "demon Queen Byleth[sic]" in exchange for making a fellow student fall in love with him.
+Three days before the murders, Hussein had bought several 12-cm kitchen knives as a block set at Asda, ordered a black balaclava via Amazon, and signed onto an online lottery betting website.

 At the Old Bailey, Oliver Glasgow QC said, "Why he chose [the sisters] or what it was about them that caught his attention is also unclear.
 But, once their friends had left, two of them were far more vulnerable: distracted by the fun they were having, eye-catching because of the lights they were playing with, and now on their own."

-Hussein suffered a cut to his hand during his attack on the sisters.
-When he needed treatment for it the next day, he claimed he had been mugged.
+CCTV footage showed Hussein leaving his parents' house at 7:45 pm on 5 June and taking a bus to Edgware Road to pick up a delivery package, containing a balaclava and two folding shovels.
+He then went to Fryent Country Park, which he was recorded leaving several hours later at approximately 4 a.m. on 6 June, missing his trousers and with his jacket wrapped around his waist, his right hand tucked into the jacket to hem a bleeding cut to his hand, which was accidentally self-inflicted during his attack on the sisters.
+When he needed treatment for it the next day, he told staff at Northwick Park Hospital that he had been mugged.
 Investigators believed he would have committed more murders had it not been for the injury, which impeded his ability to hold objects.
-Around a month after the murders, a DNA sample was linked by police to Hussein's father, who had a past caution.
+On 30 June 2020, a DNA sample was linked by police to Hussein's father, who had a past caution.
 For this reason, the Husseins' home was raided by police.